RaidAndFade/PyCASC/README.md

 ## How do i use it?
 As a library?
 You shouldn't do that right now, the public api is completely undocumented and I've only tested it on War3 (which differs greatly from WoW / other games)

 As an app?
-You modify CASCViewApp.py at the very bottom, and change it to the directory of your WAR3 **(it may work for other games, but i'm not sure)** folder.
+You modify CASCViewApp.py at the very bottom, and change it to the directory of your WAR3 or D3 folder **(it may work for other games, but i'm not sure)** .
 And then run that file (assuming you have all of the packages in requirements.txt installed)

 ## What's the library do?
 - Open a basic (currently war3 only) CASC filesystem